 Clean the undercarriage and wheels with water pressure to remove road dust and mud.
 Moreover, you can also put slices of citrus fruits inside the hood of your car to repel the insects.

 You can use vacuuming if you see their colonies because pressurized air can remove them.
-Spray the engine parts with essential oils like tea tree, peppermint, and cinnamon because these cannot cause any damage to the respective parts.
+Spray the car engine parts with essential oils like tea tree, peppermint, and cinnamon because these cannot cause any damage to the respective parts.

 Can ants survive in a car engine?